binipringle/torts/_texts/0-outline.md

 - {:.indent-9}Does/did the defendant have minimum contacts with the forum state?
 - {:.indent-4}Even if minimum contacts test was met: fair play/substantial justice?
 - {:.indent-6}Discuss factors and come to conclusion about fairness

-- {:.indent-4}If both prongs are met, specific jurisdiction (there is specific jurisdiction if the plaintiff's claims arise out of or relate to the defendant’s contact with the forum state [i.e. courts have personal jurisdiction over defendant in this specific dispute])
+If both prongs are met, specific jurisdiction (there is specific jurisdiction if the plaintiff's claims arise out of or relate to the defendant’s contact with the forum state [i.e. courts have personal jurisdiction over defendant in this specific dispute])

 **Watch out** because contacts might be so substantial that the defendant is essentially “at home” in forum state (if at home court has general jurisdiction).
 “So systematic and continuous that defendant is essentially at home in the forum state”